Feeling like Divorce is inevitable? You’re in the right place!

 The Divorce Options Conversation is not counseling, per se.

 Instead, it’s a series of four conversations I help couples experience in a safe and engaging manner.
-Our four discussions take about three hours.
+Our four discussions take about three to four hours.

 The four conversations in one extended session is an outline that helps each of you become as clear as possible about your options.